 Young children and infants especially are undergoing many changes, developing and growing at a rate that is unseen in later life.
 This period of your child’s life before the age of 6 is a good opportunity to monitor and potentially guide the development of their craniofacial physiology to help them mature properly and in a way that allows for safe and healthy breathing and eating.

 When it comes to the growth and development of the head and face, there are many areas in which our team can monitor and diagnose your current condition and keep track to make sure that abnormalities are avoided and corrected as soon as possible to ensure proper dental, oral and respiratory health.
-Our dentist, Dr. Laurel Morello, can help you and your child’s cranial facial growth and development.
+Our dentists, Dr. Laurel Morello, Dr. Manveen Boparai and Dr. Paul Morello, can help you and your child’s cranial facial growth and development.
 Let us know if you have any concerns or questions regarding oral, facial and respiratory issues.
 Please give us a call today at 619-444-4083 for more information or visit our dental office in El Cajon, California.

 Newborns are particularly overlooked when it comes to their proper development.
 Birthing trauma is common and should be addressed as early as possible.
 Any lactation issues should be addressed by a specialist, and here at our office, we invite you to have a free consultation to evaluate your newborn for related oral issues.

 Dentofacial orthopedics is a type of orthodontic treatment focused on the control and modification of facial growth.
 Dentofacial orthopedic treatment can gently guide the growth of bone structure and the related imbalances of the face and jaws.